ballerina-platform/module-ballerinax-aws.redshift/examples/README.md

 2. [Insert data in to the database](https://github.com/ballerina-platform/module-ballerinax-aws.redshift/blob/main/examples/execute) - Connects to AWS Redshift using the Redshift connector and performs an INSERT operation into a specified table

-3. [Music store](https://github.com/ballerina-platform/module-ballerinax-aws.redshift/blob/main/examples/music-store) -  This example illustrates the process of creating an HTTP RESTful API with Ballerina to perform basic CRUD operations on a database, specifically AWS Redshift, involving setup, configuration, and running examples.
+3. [Music store](https://github.com/ballerina-platform/module-ballerinax-aws.redshift/blob/main/examples/music-store) -  This guide explains how to create an HTTP RESTful API using Ballerina for performing basic CRUD operations on a database by connecting to AWS Redshift.

 ## Prerequisites